poorvina123/Masters-Thesis/Empirical_Data_Total ReadME.md

 Confidence: The confidence with which the neural network identified the bird call.

-Date_Time: The date and time for which the bird call was identified, obtained from data in the raw audio file.
+Date_Time: The date and time for which the bird call was identified, obtained from the name of the raw audio file.

 Site: The sample point from which the bird call was identified.